 One of these entries must be given for each screen being used in a session.
 The screen-id field is mandatory, and specifies the Screen section being referenced.
 The screen-num field is optional, and may be used to specify the screen number in multi-head configurations.
 When this field is omitted, the screens will be numbered in the order that they are listed in.
 The numbering starts from 0, and must be consecutive.
-The position-information field describes the way multiple screens are positioned.
+The optional position-information field describes the way multiple screens are positioned.
+When this information is not provided, the positioning of the screen defaults to Absolute 0 0.
 There are a number of different ways that this information can be provided: